roundcube/roundcubemail/docker/README.md

 docker run -e MYSQL_ENV_MYSQL_ROOT_PASSWORD=my-secret-password --link=mysql:mysql -d roundcube/roundcubemail
 ```

-## Building a Docker Container
+## Building a Docker image

-Use the `Dockerfile` in this directory to build you own Docker image.
+Use the `Dockerfile` in this directory to build your own Docker image.
 It pulls the latest build of Roundcube Webmail from the Github download page and builds it on top of a `php:7.1-apache` Docker image.

 Build it from this directory with

 ```
-docker build -t roundcubemail
+docker build -t roundcubemail .
 ```